Documentation Index

 An empty

-scopes array means the key has no scope restriction — it can access any endpoint that accepts API key auth.Best Practices
+scopes selection means the key has no scope restriction — it can access any endpoint that accepts API key auth.Best practices

 Use multiple keys for different integrations